-Our board is making its way through the first year of a standing, open-invitation to all students and teachers to ‘bring their own devices’ to school and use them for teaching and learning.
+Our board is making its way through the first year of a standing, open-invitation to all students and teachers to BYOD–bring your own device–to school and use it for teaching and learning (also known as BYOT–bring your own technology).
 Schools are very complex environments and it will take time for personal device use to become a normal part of the classroom and school environment.
-That being said, I have noticed a pattern at schools where BYOD is taking off more quickly.
+Nevertheless, I have noticed a pattern at schools where BYOD/BYOT is taking off more quickly.
 Here are some observations I have noted that, so far, seem to be common factors at schools where device use is regular, more integrated, and has a greater impact on learning:

 This list is by no means complete… and I would invite any readers to comment and share other factors that influence the success of BYOD in their locations.

 Prensky’s ‘digital natives’ and ‘digital immigrants’ dichotomy is just one current incarnation of the old “generation gap” cliché.
 Yes, I do concede that there might be a gap in the general knowledge and skills of what is happening in youth culture and what is happening in the culture of the parents of today’s youth.
 I also have to admit that Prensky’s notion has engendered a great deal of useful discussion among educators and the general public about developing new ideas to support learning in 21st century classrooms.